 Laura Boss is an American award-winning poet.
-She was a first prize winner in Poetry Society of America’s Gordon Barber Poetry Contest.
-Laura was the sole representative of the United States at the XXVI Annual International Struga Poetry Readings in Yugoslavia.
+She was a first prize winner in the Poetry Society of America’s Gordon Barber Poetry Contest.
+She was the sole representative of the United States at the XXVI Annual International Struga Poetry Readings in Yugoslavia.
 Awards for her writing also include an American Literary Translators Award (funded through the National Endowment for the Arts), and three Fellowships in Creative Writing (Poetry) from the New Jersey State Council on the Arts.
 She received the first International Poetry Award at the International Poetry Festival at Swansea, Wales (sponsored by Cross-Cultural Communications and Seventh Quarry Magazine of Wales).

 Her poetry has appeared in The New York Times and in the anthology The Poets of New Jersey: From Colonial to Contemporary (Jersey Shore Publications).
 In 1998, her manuscript was a finalist in the Poetry Society of America’s Alice Fay Di Castagnola Award.

 Laura is the founder and Editor of Lips poetry magazine.

-She has given readings at the United Nations, the Dodge Poetry Festival, Princeton University, the New York Public Library, the Women’s Spirituality Festival and numerous other venues.
+She has given readings at the United Nations, the Dodge Poetry Festival, Princeton University, the New York Public Library, the Folger Shakespeare Library in Washington, DC, and numerous other venues.

 A long time Dodge Poet, Laura has led sessions for many years in their “Spring & Fountain” program for teachers.

 In 2014, Laura co-edited with John Gallaher, Time Is a Toy: Selected Poems of Michael Benedikt (University of Akron).